ankit2788/ankit2788.github.io/_posts/2019-03-19-The-India-Yield-Curve-Musical.md

 First things first, **How to interpret the chart.**
 We have the weekly Bond yields of available India Government Bond maturities since  Jan 1998 till 17 March 2019 _(a span of over 20 years, source: investing.com)._
 If the yield points are not connected in the chart, it represents the unavailability of yield point of an intermediate maturity.
-As we move along the time, Indian government issued bonds of varying maturities, and hence you will see the curve dancing to its full potential in later stages.
+As we move along the time, Indian government issued bonds of varying maturities, and hence you will see the [curve dancing](/data/pics/2019/03/YieldCurveDance1.gif){:target="_blank"} to its full potential in later stages.

 <p class="aligncenter">
 <img src="/data/pics/2019/03/YieldCurveDance1.gif" alt="Dance of the curve" width="800" height="500" />